dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

 Now that the form has all of its controls laid out, the next step is to add event handlers to respond to user input.
 Go to the form designer and perform the following steps:

 01. Select the **Add Name** button control on the form.
-01. In the **Properties** window, click on the events icon :::image type="icon" source="media/create-app-visual-studio/icon-events.png" border="false"::: to list the events of the button.
+01. In the **Properties** window, select the the events icon :::image type="icon" source="media/create-app-visual-studio/icon-events.png" border="false"::: to list the events of the button.
 01. Find the **Click** event and double-click it to generate an event handler.

     This action adds the following code to the form: